cardano-foundation/docs-cardano-org/marlowe/get-started-js.md

 5. Click **Compile** to convert this contract from Javascript into Marlowe.
 6. Then click **Send to Simulator** in the top right-hand corner.

-    You can also find more details about simulation in the [Marlowe tutorial](https://alpha.marlowe.iohkdev.io/doc/marlowe/tutorials/index.html).
+    You can also find more details about using the JavaScript editor in the [Marlowe tutorial](https://alpha.marlowe.iohkdev.io/doc/marlowe/tutorials/javascript-embedding.html).